Avi-Meshulam/events.ts/README.md

 # events.ts

-## Implementing events mechanism, within a publisher-subscriber pattern, using an RxJS Subject.
+## Implementing an events-mechanism, within a publisher-subscriber pattern, using RxJS

 ### The Publisher Class
 ```javascript